 (n.) happenchance, good fortune; a pleasant coincidence

-The word serendipity itself was coined by the English author and historian Horace Walpole, in a letter written to his friend (and distant cousin) Horace Mann on 28 January 1754.
-Mann had recently sent Walpole a much-prized portrait of Bianca Cappello, a sixteenth century Italian noblewomen who had married into the Medici dynasty, and while waiting for the picture to arrive Walpole had stumbled across the Cappello coat of arms in an old book.
+Mann had recently sent Walpole a much-prized portrait of Bianca Cappello, a sixteenth century Italian noblewomen who had married into the Medici dynasty.
+While waiting for the picture to arrive, Walpole had stumbled across the Cappello coat of arms in an old book.
 “This discovery, indeed,” he wrote, “is almost of that kind which I call Serendipity.”

 But Walpole hadn’t just made the word up from thin air.
 Instead, he had taken it from “a silly fairy tale” he knew of entitled The Three Princes of Serendip, whose title characters, he explained, “were always making discoveries, by accidents and sagacity, of things which they were not in quest of.”